WISVCH/nwerc-2023/content/jury-advice.md

   it is in your best interest to use buffered input and output in Java.
   We have tried to make sure that the I/O-intensive problems are solvable using even slow I/O.
-  But for some problems it can be more difficult to get accepted using e.g. the `Scanner` class, since it consumes a significant amount of valuable CPU time that could otherwise be used by your algorithm.
+  But for some problems, it can be more difficult to get accepted using e.g. the `Scanner` class, since it consumes a significant amount of valuable CPU time that could otherwise be used by your algorithm.
   In most cases, a `BufferedReader` will be more efficient.
   Also consider explicit output buffering
-  (e.g., by using the `BufferedWriter` class) to avoid flushing every line of output separately.
+  (e.g. by using the `BufferedWriter` class) to avoid flushing every line of output separately.

-- We guarantee that every problem is solvable in C++, Java, and Python 3.
+- We guarantee that every problem is solvable in C++, Python 3, Java, and Kotlin.
-  There is no such guarantee for Kotlin.

 ## Problem Statements